Athaphian/grunt-websocket/README.md

 })
 ```

+#### options.port or target.options.port
+Type: `Number`
+Default: 8888

+The port number on which to start the websockets server.

+#### options.handler or target.options.handler
+Type: `String`

+The relative location of a handler script.
+The handler script defines a simple function that takes a request object as parameter.
+The request object is the actual request object from the websockets library.

 Handler example that receives a JSON object from the client and echoes it back with a delay of 2 seconds.

 ```js